googleprojectzero/TinyInst/README.md

 ### Which operating system does TinyInst support?

-TinyInst is available on Windows (32- and 64-bit) and macOS (64-bit) with some [limitations](https://github.com/googleprojectzero/TinyInst/tree/master/macOS).
+TinyInst is working on Windows (x86 and x64), macOS (x64 and ARM64), Linux (x64 and ARM64) and Android (ARM64).
+Please see README in the corresponding directory for each operating system for additional notes and limitations.

 ### Which targets are compatible with TinyInst?